Global primary energy consumption grew strongly in 2017, led by natural gas and renewables, with coal’s share of the energy mix continuing to decline

 - The oil price (Dated Brent) averaged $54.19 per barrel, up from $43.73/barrel in 2016.
 This was the first annual increase since 2012.

-- Global oil consumption growth averaged 1.6 million barrels per day (Mb/d), or 1.6%, above its 10-year average (1.2%) for the second successive year.
-China (400,000 b/d) and India (330,000 b/d) provided the largest increments.
+- Global oil consumption growth averaged 1.8%, or 1.7 million barrels per day (b/d), above its 10-year average of 1.2% for the third consecutive year.
+China (500,000 b/d) and the US (190,000 b/d) were the single largest contributors to growth.

-- Coal’s share of global primary energy consumption fell to 28.1%, the lowest share since 2004.
+- Coal’s share in primary energy fell to 27.6%, the lowest since 2004.

 Renewables, hydro and nuclear energy

-- Renewable power (excluding hydro) grew by 14.1% in 2016, below the 10-year average, but the largest increment on record (53 mtoe).
+- Renewable power grew by 17%, higher than the 10-year average and the largest increment on record (69 mtoe).

 - Wind provided more than half of renewables growth, while solar contributed more than a third despite accounting for just 21% of the total.

 - In China, renewable power generation rose by 25 mtoe – a country record, and the second largest contribution to global primary energy growth from any single fuel and country, behind natural gas in China.